In This Episode:

-This style of fish taco follows a standard form – battered deep fried or grilled firm fish, topped with a creamy or mayonnaise-based sauce, typically with the addition of a spicy element, like some chipotle, and finished with salad – perhaps some shredded cabbage or lettuce, and a squeeze of lime.
-Then wrapped in a tortilla – often a flour tortilla as corn was traditionally less available on the Baja peninsula.
+This style of fish taco follows a standard form – battered deep fried or grilled firm fish, topped with a creamy or mayonnaise-based sauce, typically with the addition of a spicy element, like chipotle, and finished with salad – perhaps some shredded cabbage or lettuce, and a squeeze of lime.
+Then wrapped in a tortilla – often a flour tortilla, as corn was traditionally less available on the Baja peninsula.

 However, I discovered some primary source testimony, where original owners of fish taco stands from the early 60s, and their children were interviewed in 2004 about how the fish taco evolved in the region.
 This source was only available in Spanish.
 But the level of detail and the sheer amount of named sources, compared to the other competing claim about San Filipe which is based mainly on the testimony of a few American tourists to Baja in the 70s – much later – suggest the Ensenada story to be the closest to fact.

 It all started in The Mercado Negro – the black market – which operated from 1957 to 1967.
 Shoppers and vendors needed to eat, and the first fish taco was cooked up on site around 1960.
 Innovations such as frying and battering the fish, and adding a salad on top, came along during that period in the 60s as competition for selling fish tacos in the market grew.

 Exactly when mayo or chipotle mayo was added as part of the dressing, is unclear, perhaps that was an addition from San Filipe that spread.
 But the rest of fish taco original history seems strongly grounded in Ensenada.